Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 6. Host a health week.

 Promote the advantages of drinking water through a specific health week where students can discover best practices for diet and exercise to assist with their physical and mental well-being.
-While students might have a general idea of why water is great for them, they may not understand the side effects if they don't drink enough of it.
+While students might have a general idea of why water is great for them, they may not understand the side effects if they don't drink enough.

 Making healthy habits takes consistency and monitored progress until it becomes solidified in the brain.
 Integrating fun into any occasion can get individuals to discuss and drink more water.